SECONDMENT

 OBJECTIVES

-The objectives of the mobility is to pursue the work started at ISM during my PhD.
-The general project is the design of hybrid glass/liquid-crystal optical systems.
+The secondment is part of a general project which is the design of hybrid glass/liquid-crystal optical systems.
 These systems are made by functionalization of ionic glass surfaces, via thermal poling, which are then used to produce µ-meter thick multi-domain liquid-crystals cells.
 It is of importance then to study the influence of such electrically treated glass surface on liquid-crystals alignments.

 After exploring several possibilities of liquid-crystals orientations, via poled µ-structured glass, following work will investigate the durability of the treatment, the reorientation mode of the liquid crystal, the glass anchoring energy…